-The Counseling Center is generally required to obtain your written authorization before disclosing any information about you.
+The center is generally required to obtain your written authorization before disclosing any information about you.
 Please click download to access the release of information form.

-Counseling records are stored in a locked file cabinet and no one outside of the Center is permitted access to them.
-Computer data records are maintained in a secure, electronic database.
-No one outside of the Counseling Center is permitted access to your records.
+Counseling records and related data are maintained in a secure, electronic database.
+No one outside of the center is permitted access to your records.

-Your confidentiality when using the UMB Student Counseling Center (SCC) services is protected, but it is not absolute.
-There are some exceptions under the law when we are required to share information about you.
+Your confidentiality when using UMB Student Counseling Center services is protected, but it is not absolute.
+There are exceptions under the law when we are required to share information about you.
 While this is not a complete list, some of the most common exceptions to confidentiality are the following:

-- Imminent Harm to Self: If a staff member has reason to believe that you are in danger of physically harming yourself, s/he may have to contact a family member or another person who may be able to keep you safe, or may have to make an involuntary referral to a hospital.
+- Imminent harm to self: If a staff member has reason to believe you are in danger of physically harming yourself, they may have to contact a family member or another person who may be able to keep you safe, or may have to make an involuntary referral to a hospital.

-- Imminent Harm to Others: If a staff member has reason to believe that you are seriously threatening physical violence against another person, or if you have a history of physically violent behavior, and if s/he believes that you are an actual threat to the safety of another person, s/he may be required to take some action (such as contacting the police, notifying the other person, seeking involuntary hospitalization, or some combination of these actions) to insure that the other person is protected.
+- Imminent harm to others: If a staff member has reason to believe you are seriously threatening physical violence against another person, or if you have a history of physically violent behavior, and if they believe you are an actual threat to the safety of another person, they may be required to take some action (such as contacting the police, notifying the other person, seeking involuntary hospitalization, or some combination of these actions) to ensure that the other person is protected.